Religious Education

 Built on the original site of the Clink Prison - one of England’s oldest Prisons.
 You can experience hands-on original artefacts, including torture devices, & have the opportunity to view & hear the stories of the inmates & the notorious Southbank.

-English Heritage North East
+English Heritage South East

 English Heritage should be applauded for their development of the Discovery Visit, which interprets the story of a site, giving a sense of time and place to visiting schools.